eddiemoore/json-search/README.md

 ### Prerequisites

-You will need node version `7.6.0` or higher as the cli makes use of `async/await`
+You will need node version `8` or higher

 Clone the repository